JCSDA/jedi-docs/docs/inside/testing/unit_testing.rst

 JEDI Testing
 ============

-Each JEDI bundle has it's own suite of tests.
+Each JEDI bundle has its own suite of tests.
 To run them, first build and compile the bundle as described in our :doc:`bundle build page </using/building_and_running/building_jedi>`.
 Step 5 in that building and compiling procedure is to test the code with **ctest**.
 This step is described in the :ref:`following section <running-ctest>`.

 After describing the basic functionality of ctest, we proceed to give a more detailed overview of how tests are organized and implemented in JEDI.
 This is a prelude to the :doc:`next document <adding_a_test>`, which describes how you -- yes *you!*  -- can implement your own JEDI unit tests.